 - Employees will enter the building through the staff entrance located in the drive-thru window area using their individual key fob.

-- Employees will sign in/out daily on designated daily sheet located on an easel outside the Business and Operations Manager’s office.
+- Employees will sign in/out daily on a designated daily sheet located on an easel outside the Business and Operations Manager’s office.

 - One person will be assigned daily to alarm the building (usually maintenance staff) and they will exit the building through the staff entrance located in the drive-thru window area.

 - Signage Posted: “Feeling Sick?
 STOP.
 Stay Home when you are sick.
 If you feel unwell or have the following symptoms, please leave the building, and contact your healthcare provider.
 Then follow up with your supervisor.
-DO NOT ENTER if you have fever, cough, shortness of breath”
+DO NOT ENTER if you have a fever, cough, shortness of breath”

 Drive-Thru Window Physical Distancing